OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 # Goal

-Gather general requirements to clarify the Model Terms of Prebid SSO for:
+Define the use cases and associated requirements for the auditing of Prebid SSO data exchange targeted in the MVP.

-* Sharing Prebid SSO data across Contracting Parties
-* Auditing those shares

 # Disclaimer